ystarling/Readme/README.md

     - How do you handle stress and avoid burnout in your work?
     - e
     - e
     - What is your weakness?
+Here’s how to identify and discuss a weakness that works in your favor.
       Fear of public speaking, I struggle with public speaking.
 Nervousness about public speaking; Discomfort taking big risks;
       [[link](https://www.deel.com/blog/weaknesses-for-job-interview)]
       Being too detail-oriented.
 Procrastination.
 Harsh self-criticism.
 Difficulty multitasking.